LiU-SeeGoals/basestation/README.md

 | -             | PG13    | ETH_TXD0       | -       | ETH_TXD0    | -            |

 ## MX configuration
+If for some reason a new `basestation.ioc` has to be created from scratch, these are the changes needed in of STM32CubeMX.

 ### General stuff
 Make sure global interrupts are enabled beneath NVIC (preemption priority set to 7).